 Unsure how to write a birth plan?
-We’d suggest downloading the birth plan template on the NHS website.
+We’d suggest downloading the birth plan template from BabyCenter.
 It’s laid out like a form with sections including: where to give birth, positions for labour and birth and skin-to-skin contact with baby.
 At the very least, it’ll give you an overview of the kinds of things you could consider.
 You could fill the entire form in or just extract the information you need and put together your own version.
 Lots of moms just opt for one page of text.

 However you decide to present your plan, it’s a good idea to discuss it with your partner or birthing companion first.
 When the big day comes, it's important to focus on yourself and baby, and so it will be helpful for your birthing partner to know your wishes, so they can be on hand to help make decisions with you and potentially for you.

 Talking your birth plan ideas through with your midwife is also recommended.
 Babies can be unpredictable, and they’ll help reassure you about what to expect if things don’t go to plan (see 3. for more).

 2. Include any special circumstances

 When putting together your birth plan, it’s important to include your medical history and any special circumstances your midwife should be aware of.
 Although this information will be in your notes, a reminder definitely won’t hurt.
 For example, one mom we know who’s a regular WaterWipes baby wipes user, tested positive for the common bacterium Group B strep during her third trimester.
 While usually harmless, it can in rare cases cause serious illness in newborns, so the mom needed intravenous antibiotics during labor.
 Having it front and center on her birth plan gave her peace of mind that it wouldn’t be overlooked.